Don’t waste your time. Make sure you’re getting the most out of your one-on-one meetings with your direct reports.

 Preparing for a one-on-one meeting with direct reports can take as a little as 15 minutes, and involves three main steps:

 - Review the latest meeting and relevant status updates about what your direct report is working on.
 This way, you don’t waste valuable time during the meeting getting up to speed.

 - Pick 1–3 focus areas and brainstorm 5–10 questions you’d like to ask.
 The most useful one-on-one meetings tend to focus on one or several of these areas: Feedback, Issues/Concerns, Career Direction, and Personal Connection.
-(You may want to check out our One-on-Ones Tool in Know Your Team, which offers agenda templates and hundreds of questions around these focus areas.)
+(You may want to check out Know Your Team, which offers training and agenda templates around these focus areas.)

 - Calibrate your mindset.
 A one-on-one meeting is a vital time to listen.
 You’re not kicking off or delegating new projects, you’re not defending decisions or espousing the team’s vision — you’re there to figure out where your direct report is at, mentally and emotionally, and where they want to go.

 You can read more about how to prepare for a one-on-one meeting as a manager, here.

 Mistake #4: You never ask for your direct report’s input on the agenda.

 One of the biggest, most common mistakes we make as leaders is forgetting to get input on what the one-on-one meeting agenda should be, ahead of time.
 After all, the one-on-one meeting isn’t just your meeting — it’s your direct report’s meeting, too.
 You want them to feel bought into the process, that they have a real stake, and that you’re not just trying to interrogate them.